GTK-lab/chipseq/_episodes/03-motif.md

 > {: .source}
 {: .challenge}

 After we've installed HOMER we can run the findMotifsGenome.pl

 > ~~~
-> findMotifsGenome.pl NAME_peaks.bed hg19 MotifOutput/ -size 200 -mask
+> findMotifsGenome.pl NAME_peaks.bed /path/to/hg19.fa MotifOutput/ -size 200 -mask
 > ~~~
 {: .bash}

-findMotifsGenome.pl
+And now we can look at the outputs produced by findMotifsGenome.pl by looking in our MotifOutput/ directory.

 ## MEME-Chip